 For asthma exacerbation, there is some epidemiologic evidence that is not entirely consistent.
 Associations persisted in one epidemiologic study with adjustment for NO2, but not in another.
 Additional supporting evidence, showing decrements in lung function and enhancement of allergic inflammation and other allergic responses, is provided by a controlled human exposure study in adults with asthma and by animal toxicological studies in an animal model of allergic airway disease.
 For combined respiratory-related diseases, recent findings add consistency for hospital admissions and ED visits and indicate lung function changes among adults with asthma or COPD.
 Uncertainty remains regarding the representativeness of UFP concentrations as a surrogate for exposure and for copollutant confounding, which limits inference about an independent effect of UFP.
-Additionally, there remains limited information on the spatial and temporal variability of UFP concentrations (U.S. EPA, 2019).
+Additionally, there remains limited information on the spatial and temporal variability of UFP concentrations.
+Further, there is no nation-wide network of monitors for UFPs, so studies rely on short-term or other special monitoring campaigns that may not be representative of actual exposures (U.S. EPA, 2019).

 Older studies of hospital admissions, ED visits (Andersen et al., 2008b; Halonen et al., 2008), and physician visits (Sinclair and Tolsma, 2004) reported evidence of associations across a range of lags, as well as for different UFP concentration metrics (i.e., number concentration [NC] and surface area [SA]).
-In panel studies of asthma symptoms in adults with asthma, supporting evidence of asthma exacerbation was observed across size fractions from NC10-100 to NC500-2,500 (Mar et al., 2004; von Klot et al., 2002).
+In panel studies of asthma symptoms in adults with asthma, supporting evidence of asthma exacerbation was observed across size fractions from NC10-100 to NC{500-2,500} (Mar et al., 2004; von Klot et al., 2002).
 Supporting evidence was also provided by a study of lung function in adults with asthma in which NC10-100 was associated with decrements in FEV1, FVC, FEF25-75, but not with increases in eNO after walking on a high-traffic road or in a park (McCreanor et al., 2007).
 This study of scripted exposure minimized uncertainty in the UFP exposure metric by measuring personal ambient UFP at the site of exposure.
 The evidence across studies was not entirely consistent, as associations between UFP exposure and ED visits for asthma were not observed in the Atlanta, GA-based SOPHIA study (Peel et al., 2005).
 Additionally, the overall interpretation of results from epidemiologic studies that examined UFP exposures, including those focusing on asthma exacerbation, is complicated by the spatial variability in UFP concentrations, the correlation between UFPs and other traffic-related pollutants, and the various size fractions and concentration metrics used as UFP exposure surrogates.